ydb-platform/nbs/doc/disk_manager/tracing/design_doc.md

 Proposal:
 - Crete a span per call of level 1.
-- We leave calls of level 2 at the discretion of the ydb go sdk — it works with open telemetry ([here](https://github.com/ydb-platform/ydb-go-sdk-otel) is their adapter for open telemetry).
+- We leave calls of level 2 up to ydb go sdk — it works with open telemetry ([here](https://github.com/ydb-platform/ydb-go-sdk-otel) is their adapter for open telemetry).
 Also, ydb go sdk allows you to configure which operations we start a span for and which ones we don't ([here](https://github.com/ydb-platform/nbs/blob/main/vendor/github.com/ydb-platform/ydb-go-sdk/v3/trace/details.go#L31) is a list of available options).
 Now some of these options are even [set](https://github.com/ydb-platform/nbs/blob/main/cloud/tasks/persistence/ydb.go#L698) in our code — however, I don’t understand what these options affect, since we don’t use the ydb adapter for open telemetry yet.

 ### NBS